aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-security.md

           certificate_revocation_lists:
             - <str>
       shared_secret_profiles:
-        - profile_name: <str>
+        - profile_name: <str; required; unique>
           secrets:
             - name: <str>
               secret: <str>

               # Specify the lifetime of password.
-Below options are available,
+Below options are available.
+This value is applicable to receive-lifetime and transmit lifetime.
+              # If lifetime, receive-lifetime and transmit-lifetime are specified then AVD will apply the value of lifetime to both receive and transmit lifetime.
               # infinite    -    infinite lifetime
               # mm/dd/yyyy  -    date
               # yyyy-mm-dd  -    date